 You may want to offer a variety of foods from the start or you may want to just start with fruit and vegetables.
 A taster of fruit or veg to start is a good way to gauge how your baby is going to like weaning.
 If they enjoy eating straight away then offering more is fine.
 Again, follow your babies lead and avoid processed foods which contain salt and sugars and any foods that the NHS has recommended to avoid, such as honey which babies can't have until they are a year old.

 Dropping milk feeds

-Today, there is still no set advice as all premmies situations are different.
+There is no set advice as all prem baby situations are different.
 The Bliss website does give advice on signs to look for to see if your baby is ready though.
 These are by looking at their facial expressions and body language.
 Are they reaching for other peoples food or watching people eat?

-If you require any further help or advice on weaning, I would be happy to support you and your baby so please do get in contact by clicking here to book a consultation.
+If you require any further help or advice on weaning, I would be happy to support you and your baby.
+Click here to book a consultation.